How to Calculate Bond Payments in Excel (2 Easy Methods)

 Things to Remember

-• Here, in the PMT function, we divided the Annual Interest rate by 12 for rate and multiplied the Period of Bonds by 12 for nper as we are calculating the Bond Payment Per Month.
-On the other hand, for Annual Bond Payment, you can use the Annual Interest Rate and Period of Bonds directly without dividing or multiplying by 12 respectively.
+• In the PMT function, we divided the Annual Interest rate by 12 for rate and multiplied the Period of Bonds by 12 for nper as we are calculating the Bond Payment Per Month.
+For an Annual Bond Payment, you can use the Annual Interest Rate and Period of Bonds directly without dividing or multiplying by 12 respectively.

-• Additionally, the PMT function automatically returns a negative value as it represents payments being made from bond issuer to the bondholder.
-So, here we used the negative value of pv to avoid the negative value.
+• The PMT function automatically returns a negative value as it represents payments being made from the bond issuer to the bondholder.
+We used the negative value of pv to avoid the negative value.

 Practice Section

-You will get a dataset like the image given below in this article to practice on your own.
+You will get a dataset like the image given below in the download file to practice on your own.

 Practice Section